Skip to main content

 Customer Portal

-I can't log in.
+I cannot log in.
 What could be the reason?

-If you cannot log into the sipcall customer portal, this can have the following reasons:
+If you are unable to log in to the sipcall customer portal, this may be due to the following reasons:

 • You are using an incorrect password.
 Please use the login password (not to be confused with the VoIP password).

-• You are entering the user ID used in the old customer portal (4- or 5-digit customer number).
+• You are entering the user ID that was used in the old customer portal (4- or 5-digit customer number).
 The user ID corresponds to your email address.

-I don't know my login password anymore.
+I don't know my login password.
 What can I do?

 If you no longer know your login password, you can do the following:

-• Use the "Forgot password?" function on the customer portal CH or customer portal AT.
-To do this, click on the "Forgot password?" link below the login area and enter your user ID and the email address stored in your sipcall account (for AT).
-For the CH customer portal, providing the email address you also use for normal login is sufficient.
-You will receive a link for password recovery by email within a few minutes.
+• Use the "Forgot password?" function in the CH customer portal or the AT customer portal.
+To do so, click the "Forgot password?" link below the login area and enter your user ID and the email address stored in your sipcall account (for AT).
+For the CH customer portal, it is sufficient to enter the email address you also use for the regular login.
+You will receive a password reset link by email within a few minutes.

 • If you no longer know your user ID and/or your stored email address, please contact our customer service (direct email link).
 Provide as much personal data as possible to verify yourself so that we can send you a new password.